antarctica/bas-style-kit-docs/README.md

 90% of any credit for this project should go to Bootstrap's [authors and contributors](http://getbootstrap.com/about/).

-The original Bootstrap licensing statement is shown below, see their original `LICENSE-BOOTSTRAP-MIT` further licensing information.
+The original Bootstrap licensing statement is shown below, see their original `LICENSE-BOOTSTRAP-MIT` for further licensing information.

 > Code and documentation copyright 2011-2015 Twitter, Inc. Code released under [the MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE).